WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 }
 ```

 I left it like that to be customizable to your needs.
 Where do I use it?
-I don’t know either XD But I know we’ll need it somewhere soon and Juwan said it so yeah.
+I don’t know either XD

 Now, of course, how do we determine where we want to go and how fast we are going?